conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

    * - osx
      - True if the platform is macOS.
    * - unix
-     - True if the platform is Unix, either macOS or Linux.
+     - True if the platform is either macOS or Linux.
    * - win
      - True if the platform is Windows.
    * - win32